TheMayukhG/Calendar-Wallpaper/README.md

 **Study Tracker Pro** is an interactive browser-based productivity wallpaper designed for use with Lively Wallpaper.
 It combines a minimal calendar interface, exam tracking, and progress visualization into a single lightweight HTML application that runs directly as a desktop wallpaper.

-The application is intended to help users maintain study discipline, track upcoming exams or milestones, and visualize daily progress without disrupting their workspace.
+The application helps users maintain study discipline, track upcoming exams or milestones, and visualize daily progress without disrupting their workspace.

 This project demonstrates UI architecture, local persistence design, and interactive state-driven rendering using vanilla web technologies.